trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 }
 ```

-Explanation:
+Explanation :

-- the template will display all owned NFTs.
+- the template displays all owned NFTs.
 Only NFTs belonging to the logged user are selected
-- for each NFT, we have a form to make an offer at a price
+- for each NFT, there is a form to make an offer at a price
 - if you do an offer, it calls the `sell` function and the smart contract entrypoint `nftContrat?.methods.sell(BigNumber(token_id) as nat,BigNumber(price * 1000000) as nat).send()`.
-We multiply the XTZ price by 10^6 because the smart contract manipulates mutez.
+Multiply the XTZ price by 10^6 because the smart contract manipulates mutez.

 ## Let's play : Sell

-1. Connect with your wallet and choose `alice` account (or one of the administrators you set on the smart contract earlier).
+- Connect with your wallet and choose **alice** account (or one of the administrators you set on the smart contract earlier).
 You are redirected to the Administration /mint page as there is no NFT minted yet

-2. Enter these values on the form for example :
+- Enter these values on the form for example :
   - `name`: Saint Emilion - Franc la Rose
   - `symbol`: SEMIL
   - `description`: Grand cru 2007

-3. Click on `Upload an image` and select a bottle picture on your computer
+- Click on **Upload an image** and select a bottle picture on your computer

-4. Click on the Mint button
+- Click on the Mint button

-Your picture will be pushed to IPFS and displayed, then your wallet ask you to sign the mint operation.
+Your picture is pushed to IPFS and displayed, then your wallet ask you to sign the mint operation.

-- Confirm operation

-- Wait less than 1 minute until you get the confirmation notification, the page will automatically be refreshed.

-5. Now, go to the `Trading` menu and the `Sell bottles` submenu.
+5. Now, go to the **Trading** menu and the **Sell bottles** submenu.

 6. Click on the submenu entry